-Some of your work may include:
+Some of your responsibilities may include:

-- Installing, cleaning and servicing equipment
+- Installing, cleaning and maintaining units

 - Installing, repairing and replacing pieces

-- Examining and testing parts and units
+- Taking a look at and testing components and units

 How Long Does it Take to Become an HVAC Technician?

-To start, you’ll need a high school diploma or GED.
+First, you’ll need a high school diploma or GED.